ozo-vehe/vue-celo-whitelist/README.md

 ## Introduction
+Welcome to this tutorial on building a Celo whitelist dapp using Vue.js!
+In this tutorial, we will walk you through the steps of building a decentralized application (dapp) on the Celo blockchain platform that allows users to add addresses to a whitelist.
+We will be using Vue.js as our frontend framework to build the user interface, and the Celo blockchain platform to store the whitelist data on the blockchain.

+Before we dive into the technical details, let's briefly go over what a whitelist dapp is and why it might be useful.
+A whitelist dapp is a type of decentralized application that maintains a list of approved addresses that are allowed to perform certain actions on the blockchain, such as accessing a specific smart contract or executing a transaction.
+This can be useful for a variety of use cases, such as controlling access to a private smart contract, or ensuring that only authorized parties can participate in a specific token sale.

+Throughout this tutorial, we will guide you through the process of building a basic Vue.js frontend that interacts with a Celo smart contract on the blockchain.
+By the end of this tutorial, you will have a basic understanding of how to build a decentralized application using Vue.js and the Celo blockchain platform.

+To build this dapp, we will be using the following technologies:

+1. Vue.js: A popular JavaScript frontend framework for building user interfaces.
+2. Celo: A blockchain platform that allows for fast and secure transactions and smart contracts.
 Celo was designed to enable a new universe of financial solutions accessible for mobile users, creating a global financial ecosystem where an end-user can onboard into the Celo ecosystem with just a mobile number.
 It offers the following key features
   - Layer-1 protocol
   - EVM compatible
   - Proof-of-stake
   - Carbon negative
   - Mobile-first identity
   - Ultra-light clients
   - Localized stablecoins (cUSD, cEUR, cREAL)
   - Gas payable in multiple currencies
   For more information, click [here](https://docs.celo.org/general) to learn more about celo
+3. Solidity: A programming language used to write smart contracts on the Ethereum and Celo blockchain platforms.

 ## Requirements
 - Writing the smart contract and deploying it on the celo blockchain using RemixIDE.
 Access should be given to the first 15 users for free who want to get in.